warfare-plugins/social-warfare-pro/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==

+= 4.0.0 =
+* New: Added the ability to assign multiple Pinterest images with a slick overlay interface.
+* New: Added a "More" button that brings up an overlay with all of the available share options.
+* New: Added social follow widget.
+* New: Added lots of new network buttons (Xing, VK, Viber, Blogger, Evernote)
+* New: Added a print button.
+* New: Added OpenShareCount API as a source for Tweet counts.
+* New: Added Rebrandly as a link shortening service.
+* New: Added the ability to authenticate the plugin with social networks.
+* New: Added a bunch of brand new shortcodes.
+* New: Added the ability to emphasize the first one or two buttons in the panel.
+* New: Added the ability to use ?swp_cache=rebuild&swp_debug=recovery to view the URL's being checked for shares.
+* New: Converted all of the plugin's CSS to neatly organized SCSS/SASS.
+* Fixed: Fixed an extra doctype that would sometimes get added to the content.
+* Removed: Removed all instances of Google Plus.

 = 3.6.1 (3 JUN 2019) =
 * Updated Hover Save Pin functionality to work more globally.